theskysinha/theskysinha/README.md

 ---

 <h3>About me</h3>
-I am a sophmore currently studying in Bennett University.
+I am a 3rd year student currently studying in Bennett University.
 I have interest in App Development, particulary Android but would love to get any experience in cross-platform technologies.
 Currently learning Flutter, with previous experience in Web dev, backend dev with Django and NodeJS.

 <h3>Socials</h3>
  - Email: akashsinha432003@gmail.com<br>